Hidden Veg Pasta Sauce

 Calories: 62kcalCarbohydrates: 10gProtein: 2gFat: 2gSaturated Fat: 0.3gPolyunsaturated Fat: 0.3gMonounsaturated Fat: 1gSodium: 119mgPotassium: 369mgFiber: 3gSugar: 5gVitamin A: 4009IUVitamin C: 36mgCalcium: 49mgIron: 1mg

-Keywords: vegetable pasta sauce, veggie pasta sauce, veggie sauce
+Keywords: hidden veggie pasta sauce, vegetable pasta sauce, veggie pasta sauce, veggie sauce

 Other Recipes You Might Like